canonical/cloud-init/doc/rtd/topics/format.rst

 - *and many more...*

 .. note::
-   This file must be valid yaml syntax.
+   This file must be valid YAML syntax.

 See the :ref:`yaml_examples` section for a commented set of examples of supported cloud config formats.